kjappelbaum/structure_comp/docs/source/quickstart.rst

 * have a :code:`_atom_site_label` column that is equal to :code:`_atom_site_type_symbol` which we found to work well with RASPA
 * by default, we will also remove all disorder groups except :code:`.` and :code:`*`
+* optionally you can also remove duplicates (atoms closer 0.1 sAngstom) using a ASE routine.

 If you input files have a :code:`_atom_site_charge` column, you wil also find it in the output file.